Equivariant Degenerations of Plane Curve Orbits: Introduction

 \subsubsection{Degeneration to the Double Conic}

-Next suppose $C_t$ is a family of general plane quartics specializing to a double conic.
-The orbit of the double conic has smaller dimension, so it will not appear as a component of the $t \to 0$ limit of orbit closures.
-We will show \Cref{smooth} that in this case, the weighted orbit of $C_t$ specializes to $8$ times the weighted orbit of a rational quartic curve with an $A_6$ singularity.
+Next suppose $C_t$ is a family of general plane quartics specializing to a double conic -- a classic example in the study of moduli of curves.
+Since a double conic has a large stabilizer group under the action of $PGL(V)$, its orbit closure will not appear as an irreducible component of the $t \to 0$ flat limit of orbit closures.
+We will show (in \Cref{smooth}) that in this situation, the weighted orbit of $C_t$ specializes to $8$ times the weighted orbit of a particular rational quartic curve possessing an $A_6$ singularity.

-In addition, we can also let $C_t$ be a family where the general member is a general curve with an $A_n$ singularity where $3\leq n\leq 6$ and find the limit is $(7-n)$ times the weighted orbit of a rational quartic curve with an $A_6$ singularity (see \Cref{Anorbit}).

-It is somewhat remarkable that the limit consists set-theoretically of the closure of the quartic plane curves with an $A_6$ singularity.
-This fact is related to the question of which planar quartics occurring in codimension 6 can yield a general hyperelliptic curve after semistable reduction.
-Furthermore, the multiplicity 8 we obtain corresponds to the 8 Weierstrass points of a genus 3 hyperelliptic curve.
-Tails arising from semistable reductions of singularities have been studied in \cite{P74,H00,F14}.
+It is striking that the limit has such a clean answer, consisting set-theoretically of the orbit closure of {\sl the} irreducible quartic plane curve with an $A_6$ singularity.
+This fact is related to the question of which planar quartics account for a {\sl general} hyperelliptic curve after applying semistable reduction.
+The multiplicity 8 we obtain corresponds to the 8 Weierstrass points on a genus 3 hyperelliptic curve.
+For literature relevant to this circle of ideas, see \cite{P74,H00,CL13,F14}.